fossabot/managed-identity-wallet/README.md

 | Operations Documentation  | Find comprehensive information on the deployment and operational aspects of the MIW service.                                     | [Operations Documentation](/documentation/operations)      |
 | SSI Documentation         | Explore a detailed overview of the Self-Sovereign Identity (SSI) concept and its specific implementation within the MIW service. | [SSI Documentation](/documentation/ssi)                    |

+If you find any gaps in our documentation, please don't hesitate to open a ticket.
+Let us know which topics you feel are not adequately covered, and we'll address them promptly.
+Your feedback is valuable in ensuring comprehensive documentation.

 ## Project Structure

 | Directory                                   | Description                                                                                 |